LVRS Paradise

 LVRS Paradise (marketed in two parts as LVRS Paradise (Side A) and LVRS Paradise (Side B)) is the debut studio album by American singer-songwriter Isaiah Falls.
-The first half of the album was released on May 2, 2025, by LVRS ONLY with distribution through Roc Nation.
-The album serves as a follow-up to his previous album Drugs n' Lullabies (2024).
-It featured collaborations with Ambré, Odeal, and Joyce Wrice.
+The first half of the album was released on May 2, 2025, and the second half was released over a year later on July 31, 2026 by LVRS ONLY with distribution through Roc Nation.
+The album serves as a follow-up to his EP Drugs n' Lullabies (2024) and featured collaborations with Ambré, Odeal, Joyce Wrice, 03 Greedo, Mahalia and more.

-Recording sessions took place from 2024 to 2025, with several record producers, including Blasian Chris, Channel WYA, Dylex Beats, Flozigg, G.Bliz, Icee Red, Jake Still, Kaelin Ellis, LAGUNE, Luxury Lane, LVRSNFRNDS, Malik Ninety Five, Mike Hector, and Phil Mango among others.
+The album's overall recording sessions took place from 2024 to 2026, with several record producers, including Blasian Chris, Channel WYA, Dylex Beats, Flozigg, G.Bliz, Icee Red, Jake Still, Kaelin Ellis, LAGUNE, Luxury Lane, LVRSNFRNDS, Malik Ninety Five, Mike Hector, and Phil Mango among others.

 Background and promotion

-In April 2025, Falls announced that his double disc would be released in May 2025, alongside with the release of the single "Butterflies", featuring Joyce Wrice.
+In April 2025, Falls announced that his double disc would be released in May 2025, alongside the release of the single "Butterflies", featuring Joyce Wrice.
 Falls stated that he had developed the title of the project four or five years prior to its release.
 And began working on album as a two-part project, Side A with nine tracks and Side B with another nine, each running under 20 minutes.
 According to Falls, the creative process for each side was very different.
 For the writing and recording of Side B, Falls and his team traveled to Los Angeles, where they worked collaboratively while staying at an Airbnb.
 He described the sessions as a group effort that encouraged greater experimentation, in contrast to the more individual process used for Side A.

 Although released individually as extended plays, the two sides collectively constitute a double album that continues the moody R&B style of his 2024 release Drugs n' Lullabies.
 Falls stated that the record was intended to serve as "a safe place for lovers," centering on themes of intimacy and emotional vulnerability.

 The album was supported by Falls' 2025 LVRS Paradise Tour, which began on July 1 at the Montreal International Jazz Festival.
 The North American leg included performances in cities such as Toronto, Chicago, and New York, and concluded on August 1 at The Independent in San Francisco.
 This leg featured guest appearances by singer Karri and members of Falls' Luxury Lane collective.
 A European leg of the tour begins on September 23 at La Place in Paris, with additional dates in Amsterdam, Berlin, and London.